Soft Tournament Equilibrium: Theoretical Analysis

 \subsection{Stability Analysis}

-A desirable property of any evaluation framework is stability: small changes in the input data should not lead to large changes in the output.
-We analyze stability in two ways: stability with respect to perturbations in the win probabilities, and statistical stability (sample complexity).
+A desirable property of any evaluation framework is stability: small changes in the input data should not lead to large changes in the output when the temperature is fixed.

-\begin{proposition}[Continuity and Perturbation Stability] The STE membership score functions $t_\tau(a)$ and $u_\tau(a)$ are continuous functions of the input probabilistic tournament matrix $P$ for any fixed $\tau > 0$. \end{proposition}
+\begin{proposition}[Continuity and Perturbation Stability] The STE membership score functions $t_\tau(a)$ and $u_\tau(a)$ are continuous functions of the input probabilistic tournament matrix $P$ for any fixed positive temperatures. \end{proposition}

-\begin{proof} The STE operators are constructed by composing continuous functions: subtraction, division by a constant $\tau$, the sigmoid function $\sigma$, matrix multiplication, matrix addition, and the log-sum-exp (softmin/softmax) function.
-The composition of continuous functions is continuous.
-Therefore, the final membership scores are continuous with respect to the entries of $P$. \end{proof}
+\begin{proof} The STE operators are finite compositions of continuous functions: affine transformations of $P$, sigmoid functions, products, finite sums, logarithms of positive sums of exponentials, and finite products.
+Therefore the final membership scores are continuous in $P$. \end{proof}

-This proposition implies that for a fixed, non-zero temperature $\tau$, small perturbations in the estimated win probabilities $\widehat{P}$ will only lead to small perturbations in the final core membership scores.
-This is a significant advantage over methods based on hard thresholds, where an infinitesimal change in a probability around 0.5 can flip an edge and dramatically alter the structure of the tournament and its solution.